 Cost of Attendance

-Student Cost of Attendance (COA) budgets are developed each academic year by the HWCOM Office of Financial Aid and are dependent on tuition and fee structures set by the governing boards.
+Student Cost of Attendance (COA) budgets are developed each academic year by the HWCOM Office of Financial Assistance and are dependent on tuition and fee structures set by the governing boards.
 Therefore, the COA may be estimated during the early awarding process and is subject to change.
 The COA is used in the evaluation of financial need and awarding of aid and to give students an estimate of reasonable costs to attend the Herbert Wertheim College of Medicine.

 The standard student budgets are based on typical expenses for a single student.
 Costs for a student's spouse/children are not included in the standard student budget; these expenses are accounted for in the need analysis formula of the FAFSA.